Crystal Jonkman, Artistic Director

-Hope Armstrong Erb, Founding Artistic Director
+Hope Armstrong Erb, Artistic Director Emeritus

 Hope Armstrong Erb is an active conductor, pianist, composer, teacher and lecturer, and has performed in the United States, Europe, and China.
 Critics have proclaimed her "a wonder" in her ability to maintain a high standard in both performance and teaching.
 Hope is equally enthusiastic performing music from ancient to modern and continually expands the diversity of her concert repertoire through research, composition, and collaboration with composers and performing artists locally and globally.
 With the aid of native speakers she has coached her singers to perform in over 40 different languages.